Khaavren Romances: Writing style

 Paarfi narrates with a distinctive voice that satirizes the flowery and verbose style of Alexandre Dumas and his contemporaries, a voice satirically analyzed in essays appearing in the Khaavren Romances that are credited to Paarfi's Dragaeran colleagues.
 For example, Paths of the Dead includes an essay by Brust's editor Teresa Nielsen Hayden, titled "How to Write Like Paarfi of Roundwood", which identifies 17 characteristics of Paarfi's style.

 The preface to Five Hundred Years After, written by Pamela Dean in the guise of a Dragaeran academic, asserts that Paarfi writes dialogue in a historically-inauthentic style taken from Redwreath and Goldstar Have Traveled to Deathsgate, a Dragaeran play.
-The play's title is a veiled reference to Tom Stoppard's play Rosencrantz and Guildenstern Are Dead, from which Brust adapted Stoppard's game of "questions" into a distinctive pattern of dialogue throughout the series, in which characters must ask a question multiple times before receiving an answer.
+The play's title is a scarecely veiled reference to Tom Stoppard's play Rosencrantz and Guildenstern Are Dead, from which Brust adapted Stoppard's game of "questions" into a distinctive pattern of dialogue throughout the series, in which characters must ask a question multiple times before receiving an answer.

 Paarfi's writing also makes heavy use of metafiction, as he frequently calls attention to his twin roles as historian and storyteller.
 He often pauses the story to defend the historicity of a certain plot detail or to explain a literary technique that he is about to use.
 Paarfi's regular intrusions, combined with the biographical information included in several of the peripheral essays, make him into a frame tale for the series.

 Continuity

 The events described in the Khaavren Romances take place several hundred years before the events of the Vlad Taltos novels.
 Dragaeran society is somewhat different in the Romances than that in which Vlad lives.
 The capital of the Empire is Dragaera City, which serves as the primary setting for the first two novels of the series.
 In addition, sorcery is much weaker and more rare.
-Most of the characters in the Khaavren Romances have no sorcerous ability or training, and use no magical weaponry apart from a limited supply of grenade-like "flashstones".
+Most of the characters in the Khaavren Romances have no sorcerous ability or training, and use no magical weaponry apart from a limited supply of handgun-like "flashstones".
 By Vlad's time, Dragaeran society has been transformed by the abundance of sorcery and its accessibility to all citizens.

 There are many crossovers between the Khaavren Romances and the Vlad Taltos novels.
 Due to the long lives of many characters in Dragaera, some characters appear in both series.
 Paarfi wrote The Phoenix Guards during a time roughly contemporary to Vlad's life, while the rest of the series was written at least one hundred years later.
 Some of Paarfi's other work is referenced in the Vlad novels.
 There are some discrepancies between the two series, but many of them are intentional.
 Paarfi, like Vlad, is not a completely reliable narrator.
 Brust has stated that while Paarfi is very well informed, he does not know as much as he thinks he does, and sometimes simply makes things up.